About the Program

 Residents have their dedicated out-patient clinic where they consult on out-patients both pre and post procedure.
 The philosophy of the clinic aims to mimic a surgical practice.

 The Department of Imaging Sciences performs over 600,000 examinations annually at Strong Memorial Hospital and its outpatient facilities.
 An additional 90,000 examinations are performed each year at nearby Highland Hospital.

 Specialty rotations are assigned at levels of increasing sophistication and experience.
 Individual responsibilities for procedures, film interpretation, teaching, and consultation are expanded as the resident advances through the program.

-Resident trainees have access to Strong Memorial Hospital, and several satellite clinics—including the only regional PET/CT scanner and cyclotron.
+Resident trainees have access to Strong Memorial Hospital, and several satellite clinics.
 The high volume and diversity of the cases our trainees are exposed to in this environment helps ensure a very rich clinical experience.
-A new free-standing 8 story children's hospital (Golisano Children’s Hospital) opened in July 2015 and a new Imaging Sciences/Pediatric Ambulatory Building will be opened in 2016.
+A new free-standing 8 story children's hospital (Golisano Children’s Hospital) opened in July 2015 and a new Imaging Sciences/Pediatric Ambulatory Building which opened in 2017.

 Residents receive comprehensive training in a wide variety of radiological subspecialties, imaging modalities and advanced procedures.
 We were one of the first programs in the nation to implement PACS, and have remained at the forefront of imaging technology through research and collaboration with industry such as Carestream/Kodak.

 The University of Rochester Medical Center employs accomplished, influential and nationally recognized faculty within the Department of Imaging Sciences furthermore residents meet and learn from distinguished visiting professors and board examiners.